ivanlhz/pinpad/README.md

 ### `yarn test:e2e`

-Run a local server and open a cypress windows where you can run all e2e tests.
+Launches a local server and open a cypress windows where you can run all e2e tests.

+### `yarn storybook`

+Launches the storybook viewer in order to view the components in a split way.

 ### `yarn build`